imperva/terraform-provider-incapsula/website/docs/r/abp_websites.markdown

 ---

 # incapsula_abp_websites

+-> DEPRECATED: incapsula_abp_websites

+This resource has been DEPRECATED.
+It will be removed in a future version.
+Please use the `incapsula_abp_site` resource instead.

 Provides an ABP (Advanced Bot Protection) website resource.
 Allows you to enable and configure ABP for given websites.